clicon/clixon/test/README.md

 To run with debug flags, use the `DBG=<number>` environment variable.

 Other variables include:
-* RCWAIT Number of seconds to sleep after daemons have started
+* DEMWAIT Number of seconds to sleep after daemons have started

 ## Run all tests